PeterConstable/PythonTutorial/1_Some_Basics.md

 ```

 Note that the line with the result does not have the ">>>" prompt.

-Interactive mode retains some history.
-You can use up or down arrow keys to find statements that were entered earlier.

 If you start entering a statement and want to clear that without entering, use the ```Esc``` key.